kmcdonald614/RESTful-API/Dev St Paul Page/README.md

         - [ ] Changing a filter should trigger a new request to the St. Paul Crime API
             - It's OK to have a separate 'Update' button, so users can change many filters before triggering a new request
     - [ ] Style the background color of rows in the table to categorize crimes as "violent crimes" (crimes against another person), "property crimes" (crimes against a person's or business' property), or "other crimes" (anything else)
+    - [ ] get the code ranges that identify what the crime is - use these to generate colors for above point
         - [ ] You can categorize as you see fit - here's a link with more info to help though: https://www.justia.com/criminal/offenses/
     - [ ] Also include a legend for the colors

-- [ ] Add a 'delete' button for each crime in the table
+- [X] Add a 'delete' button for each crime in the table
     - Clicking this button should submit a DELETE request to remove the incident from the database

 - [ ] Add a marker to the map at exact crime location when selected from the table